Jordan

 • All meals throughout entire itinerary

-• 3-hour 4x4 Bedouin jeep tour
+• 4x4 Bedouin jeep tour

 • Entrance fees to all detailed sites and monuments